btrinite/robocars_hat/README.md

 replace micros() by a timer2 based library, with better precision (8x)
 #define USE_TIMER2_COUNTER

+Grounding Aux2 In at startup can be used to (accordingly to flag AUX2_XXXX defined at compile time):
-Grounding Aux2 In at startup force a local passthrough betzeen Rx Radio and PWM outputs.
+- force a local passthrough betzeen Rx Radio and PWM outputs (define AUX2_PASSTHROUGH), or
+- ignore RX Receiver lack of signal (define AUX2_IGNORE_RC_STATE)

 Dependencies
 ============